|

 Rating: Strenuous

-hardwood stands.
-At higher elevations, the trail goes through spruce,
+At higher elevations, the trail goes through spruce, Fraser fir, and

-Fraser fir, and even some white birch.
-Begin off FR 472 and hike along an
+even some white birch.
+Begin off FR 472 and hike along an old forest

-old forest service road that has switchbacks.
-Watch for a sign that
+service road that has switchbacks.
+Watch for a sign that indicates

-indicates where the trail leaves the road and goes into the woods for a
+where the trail leaves the road and goes into the woods for a short

 field.